ilaflott/papiex/README.md

 spent across MPI and I/O calls.
 It also intercepts pthread calls to figure out time sent in synchronization regions.

+To build papiex with profiling, edit the Makefile, and set `PROFILING_SUPPORT=1` on the `install-papiex` target.
+Then rebuild papiex, by typing `make`.

 To run papiex for an MPI program, you would do so like:

     $ mpirun <mpirun-args> papiex <papiex-args> exectuable <executable args>